 8.8.
-Quality control
+Quality Control

 The Audit4 software is used at the point of care, and as such is a source document.
-Thus the data that is provided by clinicians to OPAL is a subset of the data that is a legal document which the clinician must ensure is accurate.
+Thus the data that are provided by clinicians to OPAL is a subset of the data that is a legal document which the clinician must ensure is accurate.
 For chemical pathology results, Audit4 has an internal quality control and only accepts values in the database where there is a corresponding Logical Observation Identifiers Names and Codes (LOINC) code and matching units as provided in the Health Level Seven (HL7) message from the pathology provider service.
 No additional formal quality control procedures are in place for OPAL.

 8.9.
-Strengths and limitations of the research methods
+Strengths and Limitations of the Research Methods